PolymerSearch/api-instructions/README.md

 ### Can the Datasets uploaded via Dataset API be seen in PolymerSearch Dashboard?
 Yes, all the datasets uploaded API will be visible in PolymerSearch Dashboard.

-### What input sources Dataset API supports?
-Currently, it supports publically downloadable CSV URLs only.
-We’re planning to add support for other sources soon (starting with form-data upload).

 ### I received task_id from Dataset API, what are the next steps to get dataset URL?
 You need to invoke Task -> Fetch Status API to fetch dataset launch URL.